 The meaning of the prayer with the Holy Spirit in Marcion and early Luke seems more or less identical in meaning with the one with the Rule of God.
 It seems hard to say which one was the more original one in Q or how these two versions both survived separately to make it into the earliest copies of Luke and Matthew.

-The preceding Matthean sondergut texts that are missing in Luke seem to fit with the general ideology of the prayer teachings quite well, although the parts directed at hypocrites in the synagogues and on street corners in Matthew may have been added by a later editor (left out here).
+The preceding Matthean sondergut texts that are missing in Luke seem to fit with the general ideology of the prayer teachings quite well.
 Fasting and doing good deeds are universal ways of cleansing the sense of ego and serving the Beloved Father in a mystic way.
 They support the type of ideation that these prayers promote, on the condition that they are performed without a desire for any type of self-centered reward and without a sense of doership (see Q 10: 16).

 Q 11: 9-13 / Luke 11: 9-13 = Matthew 7: 7-11